Geography of Norway: Scandinavian Mountains

 The Scandinavian Mountains are the most defining feature of the country.
 Starting with Setesdalsheiene north of the Skagerrak coast, the mountains are found in large parts of the country and intersect the many fjords of Vestlandet.
 This region includes Hardangervidda, Jotunheimen (with Galdhøpiggen at 2469 m a.s.l.), Sognefjell, and Trollheimen in the north, with large glaciers, such as Jostedalsbreen, Folgefonna, and Hardangerjøkulen.
 The mountain chain swings eastwards south of Trondheim, with ranges such as Dovrefjell and Rondane, and reaches the border with Sweden, where they have become mostly gently sloping plateaus.
 The mountains then follow the border in a northeasterly direction and are known as Kjølen (the "keel").
 The mountains intersect many fjords in Nordland and Troms, where they become more alpine and create many islands after they meet the sea.
 The Scandinavian mountains form the Lyngen Alps, which reach into northwestern Finnmark, gradually becoming lower from Altafjord towards the North Cape, where they finally end at the Barents Sea.

 The Scandinavian Mountains naturally divide the country into physical regions; valleys surround the mountains in all directions.

 Southern coast

 In southern Norway, the southern Skagerrak and North Sea coast is the lowland south of the mountain range, from Stavanger in the west to the western reaches of the outer part of the Oslofjord in the east.
 In this part of the country, valleys tend to follow a north–south direction.
 This area is mostly hilly, but with some very flat areas such as Lista and Jæren.

-Landscape with grainfield in Tønsberg, southeastern Norway.
+Landscape with grainfield in Tønsberg Municipality, southeastern Norway.